marlon-rodrigues/SDC-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model is based on the proposed NVIDIA Network, which consists of a input layer (for images with dimensions 320x160) where data is normalized using a Keras lambda layer, a cropping layer, where I remove the top and botton sections of the image - those sections where the sky and trees and the hood of the car, which is unecessary for the model (model.py lines 68-69).
+The model is followed with 4 convolutional networks with 5x5 and 3x3 filter and depths between 24 and 64 with a RELU activation (model.py lines 70-74) and by 4 fully connected layers (model.py lines 75-80), with a dropout layer in between (model.py line 78).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 78).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 16, 58-59 and 83).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning